NBA owners seem united since his Anderson Cooper interview, CNN's Rachel Nichols says

 “That’s one problem I have.
 Jews, when they get successful, they will help their people.
 And some of the African-Americans, maybe I’ll get in trouble again, they don’t want to help anybody,” said Sterling, who is Jewish.

-Some owners said privately -- and Mavericks owner Mark Cuban said publicly -- after the scandal first unfolded that it would be difficult to vote on removing an owner for a personal conversation.
-CNN's Rachel Nichols told Cooper his interview has changed some minds, according to NBA insiders she had spoken with in the past week.
+Some owners said privately – and Mavericks owner Mark Cuban said publicly – after the scandal first unfolded that it would be difficult to vote on removing an owner for a personal conversation.
+CNN’s Rachel Nichols told Cooper on Monday that his interview has changed some minds, according to NBA insiders she had spoken with in the past week.

 “If there were any owners who were concerned about should we be kicking someone out for a private tape, (they) now feel more comfortable,” she said.
 “Because Donald Sterling went on television with you and made statements that were abhorrent to so many people, they feel as if they are on much firmer ground to kick him out.”

 Last week, Sterling hired Blecher, an antitrust lawyer who has worked with him in the past, to fight the NBA.
 Blecher’s office has had no comment to CNN.

 Shelly Sterling has said she wants to keep an ownership stake in the team but doesn’t want to be the controlling partner.

 Her attorney, Pierce O’Donnell, said Monday she still hopes to resolve the “dispute with the NBA.”